 Much like the French, bass love a mouthful of fresh frog!
 In fact, frogs and other amphibians make up a large proportion of both largemouth and smallmouth bass’s diet in many bodies of water.
-Because of this, soft plastic frog lures may be the most exhilarating way to fish for bass and pike.
+Because of this, soft plastic frog lures may be the most exhilarating way to fish for bass, pike, and other freshwater fish.

 There are few things more exciting than slowly retrieving your lure in anticipation of a big topwater blowout.